NeoMatrix14241/VisionLane/README.md

   _→ RGB is the only channel supported by HOCR transform of OCRmyPDF_
 - [x] Fix PyPDFCompressor (using GhostScript) don't properly compress PDF _→ There is no difference in size_
+- [ ] Fix "Single File" option not working
+  _→ Currently, the only working feature is "Folder" which is batch processing_
+- [ ] Fix "PDF" option not working
+  _→ Currently, the only working feature is "Folder" which is batch processing_

 ### 📁 File Handling Enhancements
 - [x] Add option to archive processed files